Ayaan5711/HealthMap/README.md

     ... other files ...
     ```

-8. Start the application:
+8. Set environment file `.env` file and set this value:
     ```sh
+    GOOGLE_API_KEY = 'YOUR GOOGLE GEMINI API KEY'
+    ```

+9. Start the application:
+    ```sh
     python app.py
     ```
-9. Open your web browser and navigate to `http://localhost:5000`.
+10. Open your web browser and navigate to `http://localhost:5000`.

-10. Follow the on-screen instructions to use HealthMap's features.
+11. Follow the on-screen instructions to use HealthMap's features.

 ## Components